artsy/README/hiring/interviewing.md

   etc.
 - You are not required to have a deep knowledge of Artsy's product or engineering team before interviewing, but it can be helpful to do some research ahead of time as a way to frame your questions or discussion.
-We recommend poking around [artsy.net](https://www.artsy.net/), looking at our [engineering blog](https://artsy.github.io/), and checking out our [Artsy in a Nutshell](/culture/what-is-artsy.md#readme) doc in this repo.
+We recommend poking around [artsy.net](https://www.artsy.net/), looking at our [engineering blog](https://artsy.github.io/) and [Engineering Radio](https://open.spotify.com/show/0gJYxpqN6P11dbjNw8VT2a) podcast, and checking out our [Artsy in a Nutshell](/culture/what-is-artsy.md#readme) doc in this repo.

 ### Additional Resources

-- [This blog post](https://artsy.github.io/blog/2019/01/23/artsy-engineering-hiring/) on our hiring process written in January of 2019 is still relevant!
-Details around the exact structure of our interviews is outdated (refer to this doc for up-to-date information), but the general approach is the same.
+- This page about our hiring process was updated in July 2022!
+For details around the exact structure of your upcoming  interviews, feel free to connect with your recruiter who can provide more information.